arthurcadore/transfer-appliances/README.md

-# Appliances for Transfer Protocols Servers
+# Appliances for Transfer Application Protocols

 ### This repository is dedicated to simple transfer procotol appliances like FTP, SFTP, SCP and TFTP.
 Each repository branch has one different protocol appliance.